EliHood/next-interceptor/README.md

 next-interceptor assumes:

-- the developer has already set a cookie on the client side after successful login...
+- the developer has already set an access token cookie on the client side after successful login...
 - the developer has an express middleware already in place to add to routes.

 ### Example Usage